2 The Basics II: Accidentals and Beats

 - There are no parentheses around these courtesy accidentals.

-- Although courtesy accidentals are not required, it confirms that the pitches are indeed D and F, and not D-sharp and F-sharp.
+- Although courtesy accidentals are not required because of the bar line, it confirms that the pitches are indeed D and F, and not D sharp and F sharp.

 Accidentals

-• Accidentals are localized, meaning that they only occur to that specific octave designation.
+- Accidentals are localized, meaning that they only apply to that specific octave designation.

-• You must use a natural sign to return back to the white key after an accidental.
+- You must use a natural sign to return to the white key after an accidental.

 Directions: